aksh-kumar-dot/Insurnce_premium_model/README.md

 Insurance companies determine premium pricing by evaluating various risk factors such as age, lifestyle, income, and occupation.

-This project uses a trained machine learning classification model to categorize users into insurance premium risk groups through a REST API.
+This project uses a trained machine learning classification model to categorize users into insurance premium risk.

 The system performs feature engineering dynamically and exposes a /predict endpoint that returns the predicted risk category.